wooljs/wool/README.md

 Wool
 =

-An exploration on CQRS, EventSourcing, Reactive, Flux and all this kind of sh*t.
+An exploration on Rule-Engine based development, CQRS and EventSourcing.

 Work in progress